SohagHossen/Bash-Project/README.md

 ### Installation

-Follow these steps to clone and install the project on your local machine.
+You can follow these steps to clone and install the project on your local machine.

 Prerequisites